benji2264/personal_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine Learning
+  - Video Understanding
-  - Computer Vision
+  - Self-Supervised Learning
-  - Unsupervised Learning
+  - Multi-Object Tracking

 # Education to show in About widget
 education: